-• The construction of a new renewable energy plant (Scenario 2) represents a deviation from the company's core business (door production).
+- The continuation of current practices (Scenario 1) presents no particular obstacles.
+This practice has been used effectively in the past with good results, and the continued operation of existing facilities and actual practices presents no real barriers. - The construction of a new renewable energy plant (Scenario 2) represents a deviation from the electricity generation current practices.
 Even with large increases in demand, new plants are generally not planned as they imply significant changes and adaptations in the production process and in the employees' activities (e.g., safety measures).
-It is worth noting that the consumption of biomass residues as a fuel represents a barrier.
-Also, Rickli will use exclusively residues like sawdust, wood ships and forest biomass, that have a small value on the biomass market and therefore, in the absence of the project definitely would be left to decay.
-To make this scenario possible a new, expensive, and complex process must be installed, given that the residues are composed of materials of different types, with significant differences of granulometry and calorific content.
-This new equipment shreds and homogenizes the wood residues mixture, prior to using it as a fuel.
-Moreover, a complex logistic process must be implemented to ensure a non-stop supply of wood residues to the new equipment.
 As a result, such changes require high management capacity and have high economic costs.
+Still, it is worth noting that the consumption of biomass residues as fuel represents a barrier.
+Also, Propower will use exclusively residues like sawdust, bark, and shavings (in Portuguese: lamina, serragem, and lamina), that have a small value on the biomass market and therefore, in the absence of the project definitely would be left to decay.
+To make this scenario practicable, a new expensive and complex process to treat the residues before its use as fuel, must be installed.
+All the residues are composed by materials of distinct types granulometry and calorific powers This new equipment shreds triturates and homogenizes the wood residues mixture, prior to using it and adds wood to produce a mix of fuel.
+Moreover, a complex logistic process must be implemented to a non-stop supply of wood residues and wood to the new equipment.
+As a result, such changes require high management capacity and have high economic costs.
+Finally, the outsourcing of some activities (e.g., energy production) is a market trend because it tends to simplify operations at the facility.
 Finally, the outsourcing of some activities (e.g., energy production) is a market trend because it tends to simplify operations at the facility.

 Table 2 below summarises the results of the analysis regarding the barriers faced by each of the plausible scenarios.
-As the table indicates, Scenario 1 faces no barriers, whereas Scenario 2 faces two important barriers - the financial/economic and the prevailing business practice barriers.
+As the table indicates, Scenario 1 faces no barriers, whereas Scenario 2 faces three important barriers - the financial/economic, the technical/technological and prevailing business practice barriers.